openxthinking/bullet-docs/docs/customization.md

 ---
 #### Breadcrumbs
-Show a breadcrumbs bar underneath the header.
+1. Breadcrumbs have a fixed structure and do not adapt to the user's navigational history, therefore they cannot show the previous page the user visited.

+2. Since it's not possible to designate a primary collection for a product in Shopify, the first collection listed in alphabetical order will be displayed on product pages when multiple collections are present.

+3. On product pages, you can select either "**Collection**" or "**Vendor**" as the parent category for the product.

+#### Activate
 1. From `Shopify admin`, go to `Online store > Theme`
-1. Click `Customize`
+1. Click <kbd>Customize</kbd>
 1. Click `Theme settings` then `Breadcumbs`
-1. Toggle `Enable` to Enable/disable breadcrumbs.
+1. Toggle `Enable` to enable/disable breadcrumbs.
-1. `Save`
+1. <kbd>Save</kbd>

 ---
 ### Product card